 National Research Center on the Gifted and Talented

 Born of the notion that the way to discover artistic talent and giftedness in students was to treat all students as if they were gifted and talented by offering them instruction, the Young Talent program then offers extra instruction and opportunity to those disadvantaged students who have shown, as seen in their initial experiences with arts instruction, that they are potentially talented and motivated beyond the normal level.

 Researchers followed 23 children and young adults, aged 10-26, in three different stages of talent development in music and dance: elementary; intermediate; and high school, college, or professional.
 Over half of those studied had been labeled "at-risk" for school failure at one point or another due to poor grades, absences, behavioral, or family issues.
 "The effect of sustained study in an art form on these talented young people provides powerful evidence for the crucial role of arts education in helping students achieve their educational and personal potential." (p.64)

 Researchers used interviews, observations, and academic data and saw that "common elements emerged across ages and stages of development." (p.64) The report offers case studies from students in each of the three developmental stages studied and quotes from other students and parents. (p.66-76)

 Some of the findings from the report include:

-Learning in and Through the Arts: Curriculum Implications is one of seven major studies compiled in Champions of Change produced by the national Arts Education Partnership, the President's Committee on the Arts and Humanities, the GE Fund, and the John D. and Catherine T. MacArthur Foundation.
+Artistic Talent Development for Urban Youth: The Promise and the Challenge is one of seven major studies compiled in Champions of Change produced by the national Arts Education Partnership, the President's Committee on the Arts and Humanities, the GE Fund, and the John D. and Catherine T. MacArthur Foundation.